 OPM seeks applicants for the MSP Program with the capacity to provide affordable health insurance benefits in all States within the four-year phase-in period.
-If you are interested in becoming an MSP Issuer for the 2015 plan year, you must first submit a Notice of Intent to Apply (NOIA).
-OPM will provide you with information on how to access the 2015 application once you have submitted a NOIA.
+If you are interested in becoming an MSP Issuer, you must first submit a Notice of Intent to Apply (NOIA).
+OPM will provide you with information on how to access the application once you have submitted a NOIA.

 If you are interested in becoming an MSP issuer, OPM requires you to submit a Notice of Intent to Apply (NOIA) to gain access to OPM’s MSP Program Application Portal, where you will complete and submit your application.
 The NOIA is not binding; however, you cannot apply without first submitting one.